fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 ### Code, Test, Refactor ###

 Once I had been through all the steps described the code I got into writing the actual code.
-I stress tested my code mainly using `console.log`and modifying the input parameters in the `main.ts` manually as well as using some inputs provided by Stripe at [https://stripe.com/docs/testing](https://stripe.com/docs/testing) to test specific error cases such as a declined transaction for `insufficient_funds` for instance.
+I stress tested my code both using `console.log`and modifying the input parameters in the `main.ts` manually during development as well as using some inputs provided by Stripe at [https://stripe.com/docs/testing](https://stripe.com/docs/testing) to run automated unit tests using Jasmine.
 I have included comments in the code itself to document how I broke down each methods in different steps.